polyseam/cndi/src/bootstrap/README.md

 When all the files are copied to a node, we run `/${role}/bootstrap.sh` on the node, and it does the final runtime setup

+These files will be modified then installed in the `.cndi/src/bootstrap` directory.